Last updated: May 29, 2026

 Medicaid long-term care

 What it helps with: Wisconsin Medicaid can help with health care, long-term care, and other services that support health and well-being.
-The Medicaid older adults page lists Family Care, Family Care Partnership, IRIS, PACE, and Medicare Savings Programs as options to check.
+Family Care, Family Care Partnership, IRIS, PACE, and Medicare Savings Programs may matter for older adults who need care at home or in the community.

 Who may qualify: Rules depend on age, disability status, income, assets, county, and care needs.
 Long-term care programs also require a functional screen, not just a money review.

 Where to apply: Start with your ADRC or Tribal ADRS.
-DHS says people applying for Family Care, Partnership, or PACE should first contact the ADRC or Tribal ADRS so staff can explain options and help with the long-term care screen.
+The state Family Care steps page says people applying for Family Care, Partnership, or PACE should first contact the ADRC or Tribal ADRS so staff can explain options and help with the long-term care screen.

 Reality check: Medicaid care at home is not a blank check for any service you want.
 It pays for approved services when you meet the program rules and a provider is available.